 1kg of Limited Release 100% Arabica Colombian Excelso coffee beans, medium roast whole bean - excellent for Espresso and plunger style coffee.

-Everyone knows that Columbia produces some of the world's finest coffees.
+Everyone knows that Colombia produces some of the world's finest coffees.

 There are more than half a million coffee farmers in Columbia, there are very few estates as most coffee is farmed on small lots.